 The materials do not include a description of the design of the program.
 While the materials include a limited concrete-representational-abstract (CRA) approach to developing students' conceptual understanding and procedural fluency throughout the units, there is no reference of cited research from the field of mathematics education or special education justifying this approach for lesson design.
-For example, in Unit 2 Lesson 5.2, adding integers with unlike signs is introduced by moving students from number lines and two-color counters to the abstract; however, no research-based information is provided related to this approach.
+For example, in Unit 4, Lesson 8.2, solving two-step equations is introduced by moving students from two-color counters to the using inverse operations to isolate the variable; however, no research-based information is provided related to this approach.
 The program does not provide cited research about the effectiveness of a specific model for teaching, such as graphic organizers.
 The program does not cite research on effective blended instruction.

 The materials provide descriptions of the mathematical concepts within the materials to support educators in deepening their own understanding of the mathematics being developed but do not provide research to support these descriptions.
 For example, at the start of each unit in the Teacher Edition, the materials provide educators with detailed explanations and visuals for the trajectory of learning mathematics within each unit, including representations and contexts used during instruction, but do not cite supporting research.
 Additionally, at the beginning of each unit, Math Background provides educators with detailed explanations related to the mathematical concepts that will be introduced in the unit, including connections to prior understanding, vocabulary, examples/non-examples, pictorial models, and common misconceptions which guide teachers' instruction; however, the information provided does not include any references to research that supports these approaches nor are contexts specifically included in the information.
-In Unit 1, while teaching comparing and ordering rational numbers, the only guidance to support teacher and student understanding says, "According to the Law of Trichotomy, given any two rational numbers a and b, exactly one of the following relationships must be true: a < b, a > b, a = b."
-There is no evidence of mathematical research to support this information and no resources to consult for further explanation.
+In Unit 1, while teaching adding rational numbers, the first two sentences of the Math Background for this TEKS is, "The sum a + b can be understood as the combined length of a segment that is a units long adjoined to a segment that is b units long.
+In the same way, students should recognize that $\frac{a}{b} + \frac{c}{d}$ represents the combined length of a segment that is $\frac{a}{b}$ units long adjoined to a segment that is $\frac{c}{d}$ units long."
+There is no evidence of mathematical research to support this information and no resources to consult for an additional explanation.
 While there is guidance in each unit's Pacing Guide (how long to spend on each lesson), Program Resource page (how to plan for the lesson, introduce the lesson, teach the lesson, and assess the lesson), and Front Matter (how the Mathematical Process Standards are met), research is not cited to explain reasoning/justification for these suggestions.

 The materials do not explain the validity of their approach to the development of mathematical understanding and the process standards and do not reference research-based instructional techniques.
 Lessons follow the 5E model: Engage, Explore, Explain, Elaborate, and Evaluate.
 Again, no research is cited to support the "validity" of this approach.
 The materials include specific tasks related to their integration of the mathematical process standards.
-For example, the "HOTS" (Higher Order Thinking Skills) and Reflect sections are included in the lessons throughout the materials and support TEKS 6.1.F related to analyzing relationships; however, the validity of these types of tasks is unconfirmed due to no cited evidence.
+For example, the "H.O.T.S" (Higher Order Thinking Skills) and Reflect sections are included in the lessons throughout the materials and support TEKS 7.1.F related to analyzing relationships; however, the validity of these types of tasks is unconfirmed due to no cited evidence.